 Sure, you know that LinkedIn is important…kind of.
 You put up a profile, but you haven’t touched it in forever.
 Instead of just sitting there, your profile could be helping you get work—if you make some changes.
 Which changes are most important for a copywriter LinkedIn profile?

 First, let’s take a quick step back to talk about why a good LinkedIn profile is so important.
 After all, “everyone else is doing it” just isn’t a good enough reason to have a profile.

 You’re probably already aware that most recruiters and prospective employers take a look at your profile as soon as they get your resume.
 They want to see what your profile looks like, how you describe yourself, who you’re connected to and whether anyone has recommended you.

-This is one of the most important, but most overlooked parts of your profile.
+This is one of the most important, but most overlooked parts of a copywriter LinkedIn profile.
 And when I say “overlooked,” I mean overlooked by you.
 Lots of people simply put in their title and their current company.
 But that’s vastly underutilizing it.
 At least part of your title should be what you want to be found for in search results.
 So, put copywriter in there!

 Also, you want to get people over to your portfolio site, so put your portfolio URL in there, too.
 It’s an open field, so you can do with it what you will.

 So, you know how you write copy for a client to sell their product or service?
 Well, this background section (summary and experience) is really about using your copy to sell yourself.
-Your copy in the summary needs to convey your USP, of course, but it also needs to be interesting and readable.
+Your copy in the summary needs to convey your USP—what differentiates you from the copywriting competition?